Udemy Review: How Udemy Is Killing Online Learning

 Final Thoughts

 Udemy exemplifies both the strengths and weaknesses of skill-based education and online courses.
-The strengths are easily accessible courses that offer education in an incredible variety of subjects.
-The weaknesses are a lack of accreditation and the shallowness of some of the courses.
+The strengths are easily accessible courses that offer education in various subjects.
+The weaknesses are a lack of accreditation and some courses’ shallowness.

 Udemy is an educational platform that everybody should investigate.
 However, Udemy will not fulfill everybody’s educational needs.